KaimingZhu/MFedNI/.dataset/README.md

 - $\alpha$ of Dirichlet distributions.
 - Switching between the Non-IID distribution and the IID distribution.
-- The amount of data is modal-incomplete.
+- The ratio of modal-incomplete data.
 - The ratio to split the train-set and test-set.
 - The window size for resampling.
 - ...

-Please refer to each script; they are defined at the beginning of each script.
+Please refer to each script.
+These hyper-params are defined at the beginning of each script.

 You could customize them to meet specific requirements.